dhis2/training-docs/content/android/tg_vizconfig.md

 ![mobile_rendering](images/vizconfig/mobile_rendering.png)

 Local ID is the first field and you can see the rendering type is set to Qr code.
 You can select the dropdown to see other options that are available here.
 These options apply to any data value that is text.

+If you wanted to do this for a data element, you can do this within the "Assign data elements" section within a program stage.

 ### Option Sets